UniversalDependencies/UD_Maltese-MUDT/README.md

 # Summary
 MUDT (Maltese Universal Dependencies Treebank) is a manually annotated treebank of Maltese, a Semitic language of Malta descended from North African Arabic with a significant amount of Italo-Romance influence.
-MUDT was designed as a balanced corpus with four major genres - news, parliamentary debates, fiction and non-fiction - represented equally.
+MUDT was designed as a balanced corpus with four major genres (see Splitting below) represented roughly equally.

 # Introduction
 ## Origin